 “The Even Prime Numbers”

-we just assumed that no-one would use “2”, so we wrote programs that just went for odd numbers.
-It saved so much time in testing if the value was even, so we just dismissed it.
+we just assumed that no-one would use “2”, so we wrote programs that just went for the odd numbers.
+It saved so much time in testing, if the value was even, so we just dismissed it.

-The flaw, discovered by researchers at the MidTech Institute in Florida.
-They found that the commonly used Python library (PieCrypto) detected when a mobile device is being used, and, more often than not, used the value of “2” for one of the prime numbers.
-This meant that in 60% of the encryption tunnels that were created so that the cryptography within 1 pico second.
-With a quantum computer it would be expected that this could actually be cracked before the key was even generated, and that all the keys used in the future would actually be predicted in a single instance — and which has been defined as the “big bang crypto opening”.
+The flaw, discovered by researchers at the MidTech Institute in Florida, in the commonly used Python library (PieCrypto) detects when a mobile device is being used, and more often than not used the value of “2” for one of the prime numbers.
+This meant that in around 60% of the encryption tunnels that were created an intruder could crack the cryptography within 1 picosecond.
+With a quantum computer, it would be expected that this could actually be cracked before the key was even generated, and that all the keys used in the future would actually be predicted in a single instance, and before the program is actually run.

-Then the researchers, on investigating the number “2”, found that “2” is not actually a prime number.
-Prof Plant outlines, “It’s a bit silly.
-Everyone just assumed that two was a prime number, as we were told it was at school, and no-one realised it wasn’t.
-We found that it is paired with an re-imagined number — z2 — which is the inverse of 2, so when they were multiplied together they give the value of 2.
-We stumbled across it in some old school books and which outlined the method.
-Buried in the tutorial questions, the book basically asked what the inverse of “2” was … and when we looked at the answers in the back of the book we were shocked to find the as was “1 over 2, and which was defined as z2.”
+“It’s a bit silly.
+Everyone just assumed 2 was a prime number, as we were told it was at school, and no-one realised it wasn’t.
+We found that it is paired with an imaginary number — z2 — which is the inverse of 2, so when multiplied together they give the value of 2.
+We stumbled across some old school books which outlined the method, and which basically asked what the inverse of “2” was … and the answer was 1 over 2, which gives the number z2.”

 The research community is scratching its head just now.
 As researchers were searching for extremely large prime numbers, they forgot to check the most basic one — 2.
-A massive series of patching exercises are underway today from network administrators and who are now searching for any place that the number 2 is used, and to delete its usage.
+A massive series of patching exercises are underway today from network administrators who are searching for any place that the number 2 is used and to delete its usage.
 And the shortest book in the world, just got a little shorter, but has opened the Internet up to cybercriminals, identity thieves, and crackers … but wasn’t it like that already?